13.7 billion BC – the Big Bang (current age of the universe is 0.0137% of total age of Stelliferous Era):

 9,700 BC–present – Holocene epoch

-cause of Quaternary glaciation: fall in CO2 levels in atmosphere owing to the weathering of Himalayas
+cause of Quaternary glaciation: fall in CO2 levels in atmosphere owing to the weathering of Himalayas2.5 million–8,000 BC – time of Smilodon (saber-toothed cat / saber-toothed tiger), living in the Americas during the Pleistocene epoch

 (1) 2.58–1 million BC – ice advances and retreats in glacial–interglacial period roughly every 41,000 years (following changes in tilt of Earth’s axis)